In This Section

 An applicant for the specialist in school psychology license who meets all requirements, prior to taking and passing the Jurisprudence examination, may, in accordance with Board rule 465.38(4) of this title (relating to Psychological Services in the Schools), practice under supervision as a trainee for not more than one calendar year

 - Renewal occurs every two years and requires 40 CPD hours.
-Of these 40 hours, all licensees must complete a minimum of three hours of professional development per year in the areas of ethics, the Board's Rules of Conduct, or professional responsibility, and a minimum of three hours per year in the area of cultural diversity (these include, but are not limited to age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and social economic status).
+Of these 40 hours, all licensees must complete a minimum of six hours of professional development in the areas of ethics, the Board's Rules of Conduct, or professional responsibility, and a minimum of six hours in the area of cultural diversity (these include, but are not limited to age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and social economic status).

 Rule 461.11 provides more specifics on activities that can be claimed for CPD.